gtrimarc/physical_activity_detection_model/README.md

 # Pulse2act : a model that turns pulse readings into intensity of physical activity

-IPython notebook to develop a model that detects levels of physical activities using pulse readings from smartwatches or other wearable devices.
-Here, I used the PAMAP2 dataset from the UC Irvine Machine Learning dataset repository and accessible through this URL
+IPython notebook to develop a model that detects levels of physical activities using pulse and temperature readings from a smartwatch.
+Here, I used the PAMAP2 dataset from the UC Irvine Machine Learning repository and accessible through this URL:

 https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring